OpenMoonRay/openmoonray-docs/docs/moonray/maps/NoiseWorleyMap_v2.md

           | f4 = 3

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Which of the distances determines the cell id</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Which of the distances determines the cell id</p>

   </p>